LucasJJulien/definitive-opensource/README.md

 <p align="center"><code>Status: Active</code> - <code>License: MIT</code></p>

 > [!TIP]
-> Submit or make changes by forking this repo, editing, commiting, and opening a pull-request.
+> Discussions and contributions are welcome!
+This project is in it's early stages and a lot hasn't been ironed out yet.
+Submit or make changes by forking this repo, editing, commiting, and opening a pull-request - or just raise an issue.
 For more information on [contributing](CONTRIBUTING.md) and [guidelines](GUIDELINES.md) for open-source software submissions, consult their respective pages.

 > [!CAUTION]
 > Starcounts are hard-coded and may not reflect latest values.
 API retrieval system of stars currently in development.